Web Design Pricing: The Psychology of Perceived Value

 A freelancer or small design shop might charge a great deal less and produce higher quality work.
 Or they could be cheaper and produce lower quality work.
 These are all real possibilities.

-3) they were stuck in expensive, on-going contracts with shady terms that made staying with that agency more convenient and affordable than breaking off the deal and looking for help elsewhere.
+3) The clients are stuck in expensive, on-going contracts with shady terms that make staying with that agency more convenient and affordable than breaking off the deal and looking for help elsewhere.

-Don’t Let Your Business Get Taken Advantage Of Just Because You Have a Sizable Budget
+Don’t Get Taken Advantage of Just Because You Have a Big Budget

-It’s a shame when businesses get taken advantage of simply for having a decent budget.
+It’s a shame when businesses get taken advantage of simply for having a sizable budget.

-If you have money to spend and people know it, it’s all too common that agencies or freelancers might jack up their prices without providing deliverables to justify the hike.
-That $15k agency site that I redesigned was a clear example of this.
+If you have money to spend and people know it, it’s all too common for agencies and freelancers to jack up their prices without providing the value and deliverables that might justify the price.
+And that’s wrong.

 I give all my clients:

-In fact, all my contracts come with a “Heaven Forbid it Breakup Plan”.
+In fact, all my contracts come with the “Heaven Forbid it Breakup Plan”.

 One more time for the people in the back

-Hiring an agency DOES NOT guarantee you’ll get quality deliverables, on-going results, and excellent customer service.
+Hiring a big agency DOES NOT guarantee you’ll get high quality deliverables, on-going results, and excellent customer service.